Open-QKD-Network/qkd-net/README.md

 https://en.wikipedia.org/wiki/SOLID_(object-oriented_design).

 Microservice based architecture approach has been taken for software design and and implementation.
-One benefit of it is to have flexibility in production deployment such ascloud-ready.
+One benefit of it is to have flexibility in production deployment such as being cloud-ready.

 Layers
 ------